wordsum/For_The_Small_Shield/README.md

   and if another writer writes or edits the Story then the writer's name needs to be appended to the end of the Writer list of this Open Story License.

+### Contributing

+If you wish to edit and write For The Small Shield simply branch, edit or write then submit a pull request.

+We will work to merge your changes once life and time are given and given the change conform to the story.